infernoalert/browserscraper/README.md

 2. Set delay between pages (in seconds)
 3. Use "Next Page" to manually advance
 4. Use "Skip Current Page" to skip without extracting

+### Auto Loop (New Feature)
+1. Set the number of iterations (1-100) in the "Number of iterations" field
+2. Enter the button text to click for next page (e.g., "Next", "Continue", "Skip for now")
+3. Click "Start Auto Loop" to begin the automated process
+4. The application will automatically:
+   - Extract text from the current page
+   - Save the extracted text to a file
+   - Click the specified button to go to the next page
+   - Repeat for the specified number of iterations
+5. Monitor progress with the progress bar and status updates
+6. Click "Stop Auto Loop" to stop the process early

 ## File Formats